microprediction/timemachines/README.md

          xi, x_std, s = f(y=yi, s=s, k=3)

 See [skaters](https://microprediction.github.io/timemachines/skaters) for choices of somepackage, somevariety and something.
 This package is a collection of a hundred or so "f"s, for people who want one-line prediction sans ceremony or state.
-There are utilities for ensembling, composing and assessing prediction functions in ways that cannot be p-hacked.
+See [uses](https://microprediction.github.io/timemachines/uses) in the docs.
+There are utilities for ensembling, [residual chasing](https://microprediction.github.io/timemachines/composition) and assessing prediction functions in ways that cannot be p-hacked.
 And the goal here is to include some that do a reasonable job of providing fully autonomous prediction across [diverse real-world timeseries](https://www.microprediction.org/browse_streams.html), thus providing a cheap lunch.

 More abstractly: